Whitesnake (album): Songwriting and production

-After Coverdale recovered, he started to work on his vocal tracks with record producer Ron Nevison, before soon switching to Keith Olsen after few days because "it didn't sound good at all ... he [Ron] did great with other people, just not with me".
+After Coverdale recovered, he started to work on his vocal tracks with record producer Ron Nevison, before soon switching to Keith Olsen in August 1986 because "it didn't sound good at all ... he [Ron] did great with other people, just not with me".
 Olsen asked him to sing "Still of the Night" in the first studio session, but although he almost vomited, "sang the song twice, fingers crossed – and that's what's on the record".
-Keyboardists Don Airey and Bill Cuomo were brought in to record some keyboard parts, while Vandenberg was brought in to record the guitar solo for the re-recorded version of "Here I Go Again" because Sykes disliked blues music.
-Coverdale was also discussing the possibility of Vandenberg officially joining Whitesnake.
+After Sykes completed vocals in LA, Sykes and Murray finished their instrumental parts in London with producer Stone during October and November 1986.
+The tapes were returned to Los Angeles, where final overdubs and mixing was completed in December by Olsen.
+Vandenberg was brought in at this point to record the guitar solo for the re-recorded version of "Here I Go Again" because Sykes disliked the song; Coverdale was also discussing the possibility of Vandenberg officially joining Whitesnake.
+Coincidentally, as Vandenberg recalled overhearing mid-session, Sykes came to confront Coverdale in the studio after being sidelined during the London sessions, resulting in the latter storming off.

-By late 1986, with the recording process done and the album slated to be released in early 1987, Coverdale made the decision to let the other members of the band go, due to personal differences.
+With the recording process done and the album slated to be released in early 1987, Coverdale made the decision to let the other members of the band go, due to personal differences.
 According to Coverdale, he was facing trust issues with band members, his depression upon arrival to L.A. from a holiday in Munich, where he had seen his daughter from his first marriage, and a massive debt, due to not having worked for two to three years.
+From Sykes' perspective, he had reasoned that Coverdale wanted to take more control and start from a clean slate after all that happened.

 The album was the first to be recorded digitally by the band, primarily with the use of synthesizers that can be heard prominently with the album's sound approach.
 In US pressings, the album was claimed to be recorded on analogue.
 Coverdale had expressed his advocacy for the perceived "warmth" of analogue recording in many interviews, while working on his solo album Into the Light in 2000.